mrcloudchase/litellm-app/README.md

 **Built for infrastructure deployment.
 Optimized for production.
 Secured by design.** 🚀# CI/CD Pipeline Test - Thu Sep 18 23:08:00 CDT 2025
 # CI/CD Pipeline Test with Classic Token - Thu Sep 18 23:26:53 CDT 2025

+## Testing Path-Based Triggering
+This change should NOT trigger a container build since it only affects documentation.